hadjedjvincent/homebridge-yokis-usb/README.md

 What is currently working :

- - [x] Retrieve state for a module using its ID (ON/OFF and variation value, using pre-computed CRC8)
+ - [x] Retrieve state for a module using its ID (ON/OFF and variation value)
- - [x] Toggle state for a module (using pre-computed CRC8)
+ - [x] Toggle state for a module
- - [x] Force ON mode for a module using its ID (using pre-computed CRC8)
+ - [x] Force ON mode for a module using its ID
- - [x] Force OFF mode for amodule using its ID (using pre-computed CRC8)
+ - [x] Force OFF mode for amodule using its ID

 By doing some USB traffic capture, I was able to create this plugin, but some additionnal work has to be done **(help needed !**) :

- - [ ] Automatically calculate the CRC8 control value for each request OR loop over 0-128 values in order to find and cache the correct value
+ - [x] Automatically calculate the CRC control value for each request OR loop over 0-128 values in order to find and cache the correct value
  - [ ] Retrieve the modules list from the dongle database / or from the Yokis API
  - [ ] Make this plugin compatible with "Energeasy Connect USB Dongle" (I don't have one)